feklee/ptp.js/README.md

   + B2G: Firefox OS app (`manifest.webapp`)

-  + Node.js: `node-demo/app.js`
+  + Node.js: `node_demo/app.js`

-    The interesting part is the code for the individual commands.
+    Commands have the same name as the files in the sub directory `commands`, less the `.js` extension.

-    Example command (this one doesn’t need the camera connected):
+    Example (this one doesn’t need a camera connected):

         $ node app.js date_time_string